EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 # EmberOS Help

-## Remove packages
+## Removed packages

-dillo, claws-mail, minecraft, mathematica, sonicpi, and several other apps have been removed.
-Most things have been replaed with more useful or more free equivalents.
+dillo, claws-mail, minecraft, mathematica, sonicpi, all but one version of Scratch, and several other apps have been removed.
+Most things have been replaced with more useful or more free equivalents.

 ## The command shell